Azure/Azure-Sentinel/Parsers/ASimNetworkSession/ARM/vimNetworkSessionMicrosoftLinuxSysmon/README.md

 This template deploys the ASIM NetworkSession schema parser for Sysmon for Linux.

-The Advanced SIEM Information Mode (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Microsoft Sentinel workspace.
+The Advanced SIEM Information Model (ASIM) enables you to use and create source-agnostic content, simplifying your analysis of the data in your Microsoft Sentinel workspace.

 For more information, see: